Managing rental housing for people disabled by

 The products and habits of one person may be harmful to the neighbors, even at a substantial distance.

-Another reason for house rules is to protect the apartments from contamination.
 This author knows of three cases where a tenant contaminated their rental unit to the extent that it could not be rented out for a year or more, and substantial effort was needed to remedy the contamination.
+The situation can be avoided by stipulating that no source of fragrances, natural or synthetic, may be used in the apartment.
+Particularly stipulate that this ban includes essential oils, scented candles or any other forms of dispensers or personal care products.

 Many problems can be avoided by having detailed house rules in place.
-This topic is dealt with in detail in a separate article by this author.
-It can also be helpful to look at the house rules for similar housing facilities.
+It can be helpful to look at the house rules for similar housing facilities.

 Use of outdoor spaces